-Remote viewing then can be likened to peer to peer networking that facilitates data downloads.
+RV then can be likened to peer-to-peer networking that facilitates data downloads.

-It could be no mere coincidence that the development and expansion of the internet occurred as the foundations of the modern era of remote viewing were laid down in the 1970s.
+It could be no mere coincidence that the development and expansion of the internet occurred as the foundations of the modern era of RV were laid down in the 1970s.

-If you want to delve into this fascinating subject and learn to how the develop the ability then there several courses available to you.
+If you want to delve into this fascinating subject and learn how to develop the ability with some self-paced remote viewing training then there are several options available to you.
 They range from free of charge to costing several thousand pounds.

-I will leave it to others to comment on whether or not the most expensive courses are worth the money.
-Value can be very subjective and an investment of that type can be recouped if one ends up becoming a professional or even a part-time remote viewer who is able to charge fees for the service.
+I will leave it to others to comment on whether or not the most expensive are worth the money.
+Value can be very subjective and an investment of that type can be recouped if one ends up becoming a professional or even a part-time practitioner who can charge fees for the service.

-You might want to dip your toe in the water with the free or low cost courses first and then, after a few weeks or months, if your interest hasn’t waned and you’re ready for something more intensive, invest in one of the other courses.
+You might want to dip your toe in the water with the free or low-cost options at first and then, after a few weeks or months, if your interest hasn’t waned and you’re ready for something more intensive, invest in one of the others.

 As you begin your journey of discovery that certain people are mentioned quite frequently.
-These are the past pioneers of remote viewing and those that they taught who are providing RV services today.
+These are the pioneers and those that they taught who are providing RV services today.

 This timeline on the IRVA website is a handy quick reference guide that contains the names of many of the most famous remote viewers of the past five decades.

-Here is another potted history of remote viewing in the form of a graphic history map.
-It’s more detailed than the one mentioned above and within it you’ll see some of the names that appear below.
+Here is another potted history of RV in the form of a graphic map.
+It’s more detailed than the one mentioned above and within it, you’ll see some of the names that appear below.